COSC3020/quicksort-pivot-noahcanen/README.md

 page](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/writing-mathematical-expressions)
 might help with the notation for mathematical expressions.

-We should start with having an idea of what the theoretical perfect pivot for quicksort would be.
-The theoretical perfect pivot for quicksort is the median of the array.
-This is because it would create two partitions of n/2.
-So, a good pivot would be a number that would be at least close to these partitions of n/ 2.
-This means that although there is only one perfect pivot in a random array, there could be several good pivots in that same array.
+We should start with the definition of a good pivot.
+A good pivot creates two partitions of size at most 3n/4.
+That means inside of a sorted list a good pivots exists between n/4 and 3n/4.
+This means that half of the elements are good pivots in a random list.
+This means the possibility of picking a good pivot by selecting the first, last, or random elements is all the same at 50%.
-I will analyze this from the perspective of which algorithm is more likely to select the perfect pivot inside a random array.
-I will justify this by stating that if this method is more likely to catch, the perfect pivot is also more likely to catch a good pivot.
-Let's start with the baseline of picking the first number in the array as the pivot.
-This number has a 1/n chance of being the perfect pivot inside a random array.
+The Median-of-three method considers this when attempting to pick a good pivot.
+It takes the medium of the first, middle, and last elements.
+Each element has a 50% chance of being a good pivot.
+It also knows that inside a sorted list, good pivots exist between n/4 and 3n/4, so it takes the medium of the three elements.
+This means the Median-of-three method has an 87.5% chance of picking any good pivot.
-The Median-of-three method of picking a pivot inspects the first, middle, and last elements of the part of the array under consideration and chooses the median value.
-This number has a 3/n chance of being the perfect pivot because it inspects three values.
+I got that by taking the percentage chance of each of the elements not being a good pivot, which is 50%, and multiplying them together
-This means that The Median-of-three method is 3 times more likely to Pick a good pivot than the first number method.
+.5 *.5*.5 =.125, Meaning there is a 12.5% chance of the Median-of-three method not finding a good pivot and then 1 - .125 to get the percent chance of at least one being a good pivot 87.5%.
+Selecting the median of the three elements is the best way to figure out which is a good pivot.
+So the Median-of-three percent chance of picking a good pivot is 87.5%.

 For this assignment, I used the resources of lecture01-sorting.pdf.